1. The Ghost in the quill

 It happens often in Shakespeare, and Renaissance drama, that women (and Petrucchio) will lay traps to test their love’s faithfulness.
 Beatrice does not appear to be doing this.
 Her intense anger at Claudia for falsely accusing Hero, and the clipped line that alters Beatrice and Benedick’s previous confession of love all stress the severity of her words.
 This is no trick.
 If not for the revelation brought on by Dogberry, Benedick would have fought Claudio and Beatrice would have been fine with it.

 Beatrice suppresses her sadness, allowing it to spill out only in her dreams.
 The slander of her cousin is enough to break through Beatrice’s tough façade.
 No longer is she “all mirth and no matter” (II.i): now she is more villainous than Don John.

-But would Beatrice be to be Beatrice if Innogen was present?
-I noted earlier that if Innogen was present during the wedding scene, she would have sided with her husband and turned her back on Hero.
+But would Beatrice be Beatrice if Innogen were present?
+I noted earlier that if Innogen were present during the wedding scene, she would have sided with her husband and turned her back on Hero.
 But what if Innogen adopted Beatrice’s attitude.
 After all, following the death of Tybalt, Lady Capulet was the first to cry for vengeance.
 Would Innogen disrupt the natural course of things, force her husband to act, and irreparably tear Leonato from Don Pedro and Claudio?
 Innogen might leave Beatrice no reason to force Benedick to kill Claudio.
-Indeed, if Innogen was more of a mother to Beatrice, Beatrice might not have such repressed sadness and anger.
+Indeed, if Innogen were more of a mother to Beatrice, Beatrice might not have such repressed sadness and anger.

 Beatrice is unique because not only is she the strongest female character in this play, she is the strongest character.
 Throw Lady Capulet in the play, and Beatrice is relegated to the role of the Nurse: all mirth and no matter.